-Because the latex is more porous the adhesive lining inside the catheter does not seem as strong as with the silicone models.
+Because the Freedom Cath Male External Catheter is latex it is more porous.
+The adhesive lining inside the catheter does not seem as strong as with the silicone models.
 Some men prefer this style of male catheter because it makes the removal of the catheter much easier.

 The disadvantage of this catheter is that it is 100% latex.
 Some men may experience a rash due to the latex.
 The latex is also a thicker material than the silicone catheters, so they may notice the wearing of it.